 Christ and the Bible

-On one occasion, Jesus made this statement to his persecutors:
+On one occasion, Jesus made this statement to the religious leaders of his time:

 “You diligently study the Scriptures because you think that by them you possess eternal life.
 These are the Scriptures that testify about me, yet you refuse to come to me to have life.”
 (John 5:39-40)

 These leaders thought that because they possessed the Scripture, they also possessed all the blessings and promises of God.
 But Christ assured them that their hearts were far from God, because they did not acknowledge him—the One whom God had sent to save them.